faultbox

 Protocol-level injection

-Inject faults at HTTP, gRPC, Postgres, MySQL, Redis, Kafka, NATS, MongoDB, AMQP, and Memcached protocol level.
-Target specific queries, paths, or topics via transparent proxy.
+Inject faults at HTTP, HTTP/2, gRPC, Postgres, MySQL, Redis, Kafka, NATS, MongoDB, Cassandra, ClickHouse, AMQP, Memcached, TCP, and UDP protocol level.
+Target specific queries, paths, topics, or CQL statements via transparent proxy.

 Deterministic exploration